railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-2-separating-concerns.html.md

 ---

-<a href="/posts/2021/05/17/uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html" target="blank">Last time</a>,
+<a href="/posts/2021/05/29/uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html" target="blank">Last time</a>,
-we talked about one of the benefits of separating concerns by leveraging turbo frames.
+we talked about one of the benefits of separating concerns by leveraging Turbo Frames.
 Today, I'm writing about the actual separation of concerns.

 This is going to be a post about a thought pattern, rather than a code pattern.